-We begin by discussing an estimate of upper (0–700 m) ocean heat content anomaly (OHCA) for the period 1 January–31 December 2012 (Fig. 3.5a) computed from a combination of in situ ocean temperature data and satellite altimetry data, hereafter the combined estimate.
+An estimate of upper (0–700 m) ocean heat content anomaly (OHCA) for 2012 (Fig. 3.5a) is computed from a combination of in situ ocean temperature data and satellite altimetry data (hereafter referred to as the combined estimate).
 This estimate follows Willis et al. (2004), but mapping anomalies relative to a monthly 2004–2011 Argo climatology, and displaying results relative to a 1993–2012 baseline.
-In situ data used are from EN3 V2a (Ingleby and Huddleston 2007), but with a January 2013 download of Argo (see sidebar 3.1) data.
+In situ data are from EN3 V2a (Ingleby and Huddleston 2007), but with a January 2013 download of Argo (see sidebar 3.1) data.
 Updated mechanical and expendable bathythermograph (MBT and XBT) bias corrections from Ishii and Kimoto (2009) are applied.
-Details of fields analyzed here may change after more Argo real-time data are subject to delayed-mode scientific quality control, as more data are reported, and as instrument bias corrections improve.